 SHOWS

-in 2024 Halos were featured in Illuminated at the Sasse Museum in Pomona and at the Bombay Beach Biennale
+In 2026 Mel’s Sunbrain Maka Face appeared at the McGroarty Arts Center ‘s Everything is Art.
+In 2024 Halos were featured in Illuminated at the Sasse Museum in Pomona and at the Bombay Beach Biennale

 STUDIO